-Photographing the Laugavegur Trail – The Planning03 Jan 2019, Posted by iceland, landscapes, trips in
+Photographing the Laugavegur Trail – The Planning03 Jan 2019, Posted by Blog, iceland, landscapes in

 Over the last couple of years, I’ve been spending more time trying to photograph more rugged places, and so I’ve been making trips to places like Snowdonia, the Lake District or the Peak District in pursuit of landscape photography.
 As much as the subject matter, it’s the sense of adventure that can be present in these trips that makes me want to spend my time outdoors in this way and it was these two things that lead to me and fellow photographer, George Wheelhouse, to hike and photograph the Laugavegur trail in Iceland earlier this year.
 We’re now nearly 12 months from when we started planning this trip, and I spent an inordinate amount of time researching as much as I could about the hike and the locations along the way, so I thought it would be worth trying to relay some of that information in a couple posts here, before posting the images from the trip.

 The Laugavegur trail (pronunciation) is a very popular through-hiking route in south west Iceland.
 Depending on where you look, it’s anywhere from 53-55km and is usually hiked across four days (though, people do ultra run it in one, or hike it in two).
 The common route is to start at Landmannalaugur, in the highlands, and hike south to Þórsmörk (or Thórsmörk, meaning Thor’s wood) – this has the advantage of being a net descent of around 400m across the hike, though still climbing to above 1000m on the first day.
 Once in Thórsmörk, you have the option of extending the hike by following the Fimmvörðuháls trail to Skogar, which is another 22km.